"Get to know Brisbane Australia. Come on a journey to discover Queensland's capital city..."

 The most common ways to travel to Brisbane from other cities and towns in Australia are by flying into Brisbane Airport, by train (country and interstate trains), by country and interstate buses such as the Greyhound or AAT buses or by driving yourself.

-Once in Brisbane there are a variety of ways to get around, and if you plan to spend anytime in and around the city or Southbank areas I highly recommend getting familiar with the local transport options which are much easier and often less expensive than driving and trying to find a parking spot!
+Once in Brisbane there are a variety of ways to get around, and if you plan to spend anytime in and around the city or Southbank areas become familiar with the local transport options, which are much easier and often less expensive than driving and trying to find a parking spot!
 Within the city there is a great infrastructure of buses, trains and river ferries (River Cats) to ferry you around the sights of Brisbane City.

 If you plan to see sights outside of Brisbane city then hiring a car is easy either from the airport when you arrive or from various locations around Brisbane.
 If you prefer to be directed and informed as you travel around there are many day trips and tours that will pick you up from your accommodation and whisk you away for your days activities and sightseeing.

 The most popular places to stay in Brisbane are the city areas, Southbank and Kangaroo Point which have a wide range of hotels, backpacker and serviced apartment style accommodation.
-When we first arrived in Queensland there was virtually no accommodation near Brisbane Airport but since late 2010 new hotels are now open right next to the airport.
+Brisbane Airport didn't used to have much accommodation close by, but since late 2010 there are now hotel options much closer to the airport.

 In the outer suburbs you can also find bed and breakfast and further afield even farmstay accommodation.